calderonroberto/thingbroker-jquery-plugin/README.md

 ```
 THE EVENT {"append": "data"}
-Appends "data" to a brokerized <div class'data'> as <p>data</p>
-Appends "data" to a brokerized <ul class 'data'> as <li>data</li>
+Appends "data" to a DOM thing.
+Take into account that data must contain the DOM type.
+For example, to append a "paragraph" the object <div id="messages"></div>, you would need to send the event: {"append": "<p>Hello there</p>"}

 ```

 ```
 THE EVENT {"remove": "data"}
-Removes the element that contains the given data from the object listening to the event.
+Removes the element that matches the given data from the object listening to the event.
 ```

 ```
 THE EVENT {"src": "data"}
 Updates the src="" attribute of an image object listening to the event: <img src='data'></img>